Since 2017

 Step 8

-9. Fill jars with jam to TOP.
+9. Fill the jars with jam to the top.

 Step 9